Oxlade family via Victoria

 click on picture to enlarge

-Elizabeth arrived Melbourne 1862.
+Born London, Elizabeth arrived Melbourne 1862.
 She was employed at premises of Edwards boat builder at Melbourne until probably going with her parents to reside at Ballarat about 1865.

 She married at registry Geelong 1869

 In 1874, Elizabeth, Solomon and children settled at Bendigo (Sandhurst) Victoria where Solomon was an accountant and led the Jewish congregation.
 In 1878, Solomon and Elizabeth, as Leah, had their marriage solemnized by the Hebrew Minister at Sandhurst, and re-registered.
-At Bendigo, the family resided at McCrae st, later at Mundy st. In 1891 Solomon was imprisoned for offending on a financial society.
-Around 1894, Elizabeth, Solomon and most of the children settled at Perth, Western Australia, Solomon in business and land activities.
-Solomon Herman d Perth 1914.
-Elizabeth d Perth 1935.
+At Bendigo, the family resided at McCrae st, later at Mundy st. In 1890 Solomon was imprisoned for offending on a building society of which he was secretary.

 Further